aspose-imaging/Aspose.Imaging-Products/imaging/en/java/conversionfrom/otg/_index.md

 {{% blocks/products/pf/feature-page-section  h2="Wide spectrum of image formats that can be converted from OTG(OpenDocument Standard) images using Aspose.Imaging for Java" %}}
-You can programmaticaly convert from OTG format to other available formats using Aspose.Imaging for Java.
+<p align=justify>You can programmaticaly convert from OTG format to other available formats using
+Aspose.Imaging for Java.
 An OTG file is a drawing template that is created using the OpenDocument standard that follows the OASIS Office Applications 1.0 specification.
-It represents the default organization of drawing elements for a vector image that can be used to further enhance the contents of the file.
+It represents the default organization of drawing elements for a vector image that can be used to further enhance the contents of the file.</p>
 <br/>
 There are following conversions on board:
 {{% /blocks/products/pf/feature-page-section %}}